Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 The Medicare Part B SEP allows people to delay Part B enrollment if they have health coverage through their own employer or a spouse’s current employer.

 The general open enrollment period runs from January 1 through March 31 each year.
 If the GEP ends on a Saturday, Sunday or legal holiday, Social Security will allow beneficiaries to enroll at its offices the following Monday (or first regular workday).
 In addition to in-person enrollment, Social Security will honor a written enrollment request if it’s stamped by the last day of the GEP.

 If you qualify for premium-free Part A, you can enroll in it at any time.
-But if you have to pay a premium, you have to sign up for Part A either during your initial enrollment period that starts three months before your 65th birthday, or during the GEP.
+But if you have to pay a premium for Part A (also called “buying” Part A), you have to sign up for Part A either during your initial enrollment period that starts three months before your 65th birthday or during the GEP.

 If you’re paying a premium for Part A and you enroll during the GEP, coverage effective dates are the same as for Part B – meaning that as of 2023, your coverage begins the month after you enroll.
 As is the case with Part B, if you have to buy Part A and delayed enrolling until after you were first eligible, you’ll probably owe a late-enrollment penalty.